Press Kit — Media Resources for Arkansas Pension Investigation

 An internal Treasury memo recommended against new purchases.
 Senior Investment Officer Steve Pulley wrote that the state should hold existing positions and let maturing bonds roll off.

 No independent credit analysis has been produced.
-A review of more than 1,200 public records from four state agencies found zero independent credit analyses.
+A review of more than 1,200 public records from Arkansas state agencies found zero independent credit analyses.

 The ATRS Board Chair warned the process was irregular and voted against it.
 Danny Knight’s dissent noted the request departed from the normal manager-driven process.

 The Auditor arranged a two-day pitch tour from his own office.
-On April 11, 2025, State Auditor Dennis Milligan, through his office, scheduled four meetings in 18 minutes — arranging Israel Bonds sales executives to meet with the heads of APERS, ATRS, and the Treasury in Room 230 of his Capitol office.
+On April 11, 2025, State Auditor Dennis Milligan, through his office, scheduled four meetings in 18 minutes — arranging the bond issuer’s sales executives to meet with the heads of APERS, ATRS, and the Treasury in Room 230 of his Capitol office.
 The Auditor has no investment authority over any of these funds.

 The Auditor’s office played at least five documented operational roles.
 Deputy Auditor Jason Brady served as meeting broker, information relay (forwarding board communications to Milligan’s personal AOL email), media response coordinator (receiving APERS’s forwarded press inquiries), State Financial Officers Foundation (SFOF) speechwriter, and physical designee at the ATRS board vote.
 A handwritten note from Brady’s files tracked allocations across all three investing entities on a single page.